kingstonv1/kingstonv1/README.md

 - 👀 I’m interested in web design & game development!
 - 🌱 I’m currently centering divs :)

-My main project at the moment is LeoStats, a tool for FRC teams.
+My main project at the moment is LeoStats, a tool for First Robotics teams.
 Check it out at https://github.com/FRC-4459/LeoStats!